Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Phone not switched on, Etsicitty?"

 "Uh…" Julian plunged into a pocket and tapped at his phone.
 Judging from the way its screen remained stubbornly black, it had a flat battery.
-“But… it’s Tuesday, isn’t it?
-Your plane wasn’t supposed to land until tomor-”
+"But… it’s Tuesday, isn’t it?
+Your plane wasn’t supposed to land until tomor-"

 "Wednesday.
 It’s Wednesday, Julian.
 Today is Wednesday.
 I landed in Minneapolis five hours ago."